Hodge-Tate decomposition for non-smooth spaces: Eh-topology

 is a universal homeomorphism of schemes. \end{enumerate} \end{proposition} \begin{proof}

 Assume $f$ is a universal homeomorphism.
 Let $x\in X$ be a rigid point.
-Since the map $f$ is quasi-finite, and by \cite{Hu96} 1.5.4 there exists an open neighborhood $U\subset X$ of $x$ and $V\subset f(U)$ of $f(x)$ such that $f:U\ra V$ is finite.
-Note that a finite morphism is surjective, and by assumption $f$ is bijective, we see $V$ is exactly equal to $f(U)$ with $U=f^{-1}(V)$.
-So by taking all of rigid points $x\in X$ (which is dense in $X$), there exists an open covering $V_i$ of $Y$ such that $f^{-1}(V_i)$ is finite over $V_i$.
-So we get the finiteness of $f$.
+Since the map $f$ is quasi-finite, by \cite[1.5.4]{Hu96} there exists open neighborhoods $U\subset X$ of $x$ and $V$ of $f(x)$ such that $f(U)\subset V$ and $f:U\ra V$ is finite.
+We may assume both $U$ and $V$ are connected.
+On the one hand, the finiteness of $f:U\ra V$ implies the image of $U$ is closed.
+On the other hand, as $f$ is a homeomorphism, $f(U)$ is open in $Y$, and thus open in $V$.
+Combine both of those, we see $V$ is exactly equal to $f(U)$ with $U=f^{-1}(V)$.
+So by the density of the rigid points $x\in X$, there exists an open covering $V_i$ of $Y$ such that $f^{-1}(V_i)$ is finite over $V_i$.
+Hence we get the finiteness of $f$.

-To check the universal homeomorphism for corresponding morphism of affine schemes, we recall from the Stack Project \cite{Sta}, Tag 04DC that $\wt{f}:\Spec(B)\ra \Spec(A)$ is a universal homeomorphism of schemes if and only if it is integral, universally injective and surjective.
-And since both of $A\ra B$ are $K$-algebras, where $K$ is an extension over $\Q_p$, it suffices to show that the map of schemes is integral, bijective, that induces isomorphisms on residues fields.
-Now by the first term, $\wt{f}$ is already finite.
-Besides, for any $\wt{y}$ in the underlying scheme $\Spec(A)$, we take a rank one point $y\in Y$ such that the residue field $\kappa(\wt{y})$ is dense inside of the completed residue field $k({y})$.
-Then the residue field $\kappa(\wt{y})$ is endowed with a valuation $|\cdot|_y$ from $y\in Y$, together we get the ring of power bounded elements $\kappa(\wt{y})^\circ$.
-This makes the adic spectrum $\Spa(\kappa(\wt{y}))=\Spa(\kappa(\wt{y}),\kappa(\wt{y})^\circ)$ a single point, and we could take the base change of $f$ along $\Spa(\kappa(\wt{y}))\ra Y$.
-Then by assumption the base change produces a unique point $\wt{x}$ of $\Spec(B)$ that maps onto $\Spec(\kappa(\wt{y}))$ such that
+To check the universal homeomorphism for corresponding map of affine schemes, we recall from the Stack Project \cite[Tag 04DC]{Sta}, that $\wt{f}:\Spec(B)\ra \Spec(A)$ is a universal homeomorphism of schemes if and only if it is integral, universally injective and surjective.
+Since both $A$ and $B$ are $K$-algebras, where $K$ is an extension over $\Q_p$, it suffices to show the following claim. \begin{lemma} Let $f:\Spa(B) \ra \Spa(A)$ be a universal homeomorphism of affinoid rigid spaces.
+Then the induced map of affine schemes $\wt f:\Spec(B)\ra \Spec(A)$ is integral, bijective, and induces isomorphisms on their residues fields. \end{lemma} \begin{proof}[Proof of Lemma] As we just showed above, the map of affinoid algebras $A\ra B$ is finite, thus $\wt{f}$ is a finite (hence integral) map of schemes.

-is a universal homeomorphism between points.
-In this way, $\wt{f}:\wt{x}\ra \wt{y}$ has isomorphic residue fields, and $\wt{f}:\Spec(B)\ra \Spec(A)$ is a bijective map of schemes which induces isomorphisms between residue fields.
-Hence $\wt{f}$ is a universal homeomorphism.